atrn/ici/CPLUSPLUS.md

 ICI types are now represented by instances of classes derived from a base `ici::type` class.

-The `ici::type` class is a proper C++ base class defined using virtual member functions  for the  various per-type operations.
+The `ici::type` class is a C++ base class with virtual member functions for the  various per-type operations.
 The different ICI types define classes that construct  themselves appropriately and override the member functions  they need  to override.
-This approach replaces   the   initialized   `struct   ici_type`   structures   used previously - a manually implemented virtual function table.
+This approach replaces   the   initialized `struct   ici_type`   structures   used previously - which was just a manually implemented virtual function table.

-The  `ici::type`  class  provides default  implementations  of  member functions to provide  the default behaviour, e.g.  the default _fetch_ implementation results in an error and so forth.
+The  `ici::type`  class  provides default  implementations  of  the different member functions to provide  the default behaviourf for types. e.g.  the default _fetch_ and _assign_ implementations result in errors (equivalent to the C code's _fetch_fail_ and _assign_fail_) and so forth.

 ### More type operations

 The per-type operations have been extended.
 All types now provide _forall_, _save_ and _restore_ operations. _forall_ is used to implement the _forall_ statement, _save_ and _restore_ defining object serialization.
+This allows forall'ing over user-defined types and makes serialization more efficient.

 ## Threads

-The C++ standard threading support is used for ICI's thread related code.
+C++ standard threading support is used for ICI's thread related code.
 This makes the code both portable and simpler.

 ## ICI file types

-The old `struct ici_ftype` has been replaced with a class, `ici::ftype` that defines an I/O interface for different types of _files_.
-The C code again implemented a virtual dispatch table which is now a C++ class with virtual member functions.
+The old `struct ici_ftype` has been replaced with a class, `ici::ftype` that defines an I/O interface for ICI files.
+The C code again implemented a virtual dispatch table which is now expressed via a C++ class with virtual member functions.

-This actually makes things much clearer.
+This makes things much simpler.
 In particular the _popen_ file type is now derived from the _stdio_ type and overrides a single function to implement itself.

-The number of functions in the _ftype_ has been reduced.
+The number of functions in an _ftype_ has been reduced too.

 ## Now standard _modules_

 The `sys`, `net`, `channel` and `serialization` modules are now included in the base interpreter.
+Serialization has been embedded into the language now and the code cleaned up.

 ## Issues (worked-around)